 Her note was a forward about two art-making projects: the Solstice to Equinox: Out of the Darkness into the Light and the 2019 100DayProject.
 You can read about both, here.
-We had spoken about the 100Day Project last year (or was that earlier this year…?)
+This lovely gal and I had spoken about the 100Day Project last year (or was that earlier this year…?)
 But while very inspired to participate in the project, my motivation was nowhere to be found.
 This is nothing new.
 Inktober 2017 – I managed to draw/create for a total of three days before daily home life got in the way and I “forgot” I was supposed to be drawing every day for the month.
-Earlier this year, when the 100DayProject came around, I went out to my art space (aka The Shed) and drooled over my favorite mark-making supplies and tools and daydreamed about arting for a luxurious 100 days and how great it would be.
+Earlier this year, when the 100DayProject came around, I went out to my art space (aka The Shed) and drooled over my favorite mark-making supplies and tools, daydreaming about arting for a luxurious 100 days and how great it would be.
 I’d be transformed, feel accomplishment, be in touch with my creativity and experience a sense of deep inner peace I’ve not felt in a while.
 Plus, a project commitment might result in the bones of a show or a series of new work.

-Instead, none of this happened…except for those three sketches/drawings back in Inktober 2017 and in May of this year I did Avenue Q (which was a hoot and nourished a portion of my creative bones).
+Instead, none of this happened…except for those three days of sketching/drawing back in Inktober 2017, and in May of this year, I did Avenue Q (which was a hoot and nourished a portion of my creative bones).
 That’s it.
-Performing art is a different creative process than visual art, at least for me.
+(Performing art is a different creative process than visual art, at least for me.)
 In June, the fresh tenacity and confidence high from the show easing, I received a promotion at work.
 Not a great time to make art.
 As much gratitude as I have for the betterment and support of my position, I started smack in the middle of the crazybusy season (which only ended about three weeks ago) and jumped into a roiling, disorganized mess left by my predecessor.
-My first month was no less than 70-hour weeks, if not more, and there was little-to-no training.
+The first month was no less than 70-hour weeks, if not more, and there was little-to-no training.
 Baptism by total engulfment.
 No time for art – or writing, or carrying a camera or getting involved in another show.
 I relish the promotion.
 I miss art with a clear and present ache.

-The weekly promise of days-off looms large; in my head my art intentions are strong, ideas rampant.
-Motivation and follow-through are uncomfortably stalled at a big fat meh.
+Now, the weekly promise of days-off looms large; at work, in my head art intentions are strong, ideas rampant.
+Once home and free, motivation and follow-through are uncomfortably stalled at a big fat meh.

 While I understand a creative pause maybe be a necessary aspect of learning a new job and adjusting accordingly, part of my self is regularly neglected or denied and the more I realize that, the more it bothers me.